tzabelin/differential-equation-solver/README.md

 # differential-equation-solver
  Simple solver for system of differential equations in parallel.
 It produces array of dots that can be visualized using different plotters such as gnuplot.

+# Prerequisites

+ 1)Git

+ 2)NVIDIA CUDA

+# Installation

+ run *nvcc kernel.cu RK.cu* in the project root